-Ad-Aware can replace your main antivirus or work a supplement to eliminate brand new malware
+Ad-Aware can replace your main antivirus or work an anti-malware supplement

 Ad-Aware Free Antivirus+ is another great option if you’re building an anti-malware toolkit from the ground up.
 It includes a virtual environment where suspicious programs can be analysed to see if they behave like malware (a technique known as heuristic analysis).
 This means you’re always protected from new malware – even if you’re the very first person to be affected and the malicious program isn’t yet in Ad-Aware’s database of known threats.
 The malware can then be safely contained and removed.